Hedgehogo/IEML.io/README.md

 *Line string*

-Each line starts with characters `> ` and reads to the end of the line.
+Starts with characters `> ` and reads to the end of the line.
 The characters are not escaped.
 It is not permissible to move it to the next line.

 Examples:
 ```